heinrichkortsch/dti_workshop_2025/docs/part 3 tiny sorter/step-2.md

   </video>
 </div>

+{:.highlight}
-> As you can see in the video from the original Google project, they used Marshmallows and Cereals as their two Classes.
+As you can see in the video from the original Google project, they used Marshmallows and Cereals as their two Classes.

 <div>
   <video autoplay muted loop playsinline title="TM Video 4" style="max-width: 100%; height: auto;">